phylosopher07/phylosopher07.github.io/_posts/2023-02-15-hydrogen-atom-schrodinger.md

 ## Introduction

 The Schrödinger equation allows one to calculate the stationary states and also the time evolution of quantum systems.
-Exact analytical answers are available for the non-relativistic **hydrogen atom**.
+Exact analytical answers are available for the non-relativistic **hydrogen atoms**.

 ## Schrödinger equation

-The Hamiltonian of the hydrogen-like atom with atomic number $Z$ is the radial kinetic energy operator and Coulomb attraction force between $Z$ positive protons and a negative electron.
+The Hamiltonian of a hydrogen-like atom with atomic number $Z$ is the radial kinetic energy operator and Coulomb attraction force between $Z$ positive protons and a negative electron.
 Using the time-independent Schrödinger equation, ignoring all spin-coupling interactions and using the reduced mass
 $ \mu=\dfrac{m_em_p}{m_e+m_p} $, the equation is written as: